THE WOVEN VOICES PRIZE FOR PLAYWRITING

 Artistic Director and Executive Producer at Jermyn Street Theatre

 The judges have also selected Elise van Lil's play next door as a runner-up.
-Elise's play will receive a public reading of her play at Jermyn Street Theatre.
+Elise received dramaturgical support from Jermyn Street Theatre and will be offered a public or private reading of her play at Jermyn Street Theatre.

 Number 11 is dead.
 Number 12 is suspicious.
 Number 10 wrote this play. next door is a play about the loneliness of city living, big grief in small spaces, and the importance of a tinfoil hat.